0xprinc/checks-while-hacks/README.md

-This repo is made while motivation and reference from `Solcurity` by ser `transmissions11` Only and maindifference is that I am updating everyday 🫡
+This repo is made while motivation and reference from `Solcurity` by ser `transmissions11`.<br>
+Only difference is that I am updating everyday 🫡

 ### General Review Approach: